alecGraves/Agentic/README.md

 # Agentic – LLM Agents for Sublime Text 🤖
-A lightweight Sublime Text plugin that lets you command multiple local or remote LLMs concurrently.
+A lightweight Sublime Text plugin that lets you concurrently command multiple local or remote LLMs.

 ## Introduction 🖊
 ```